Gala Inc.: Globalization

 In November 2005, Gala-Net Inc. opened as a North American subsidiary and online games publisher with its office in Sunnyvale, California.
-In October 2006, Gala-Net established a wholly-owned subsidiary, Gala Networks Europe based out of Dublin, Ireland.
+In October 2006, Gala-Net established a wholly owned subsidiary, Gala Networks Europe, based out of Dublin, Ireland.

 Also in 2006, South Korean game developers Aeonsoft Inc. and nFlavor Corp. joined GALA Group.
 Aeonsoft's flagship game was Flyff, while nFlavor brought the Rappelz MMO into the Group.
 The two game developing companies would later merge to become Gala Lab Corp. in July 2010.
-In December 2007, another subsidiary was created after Gala Inc. split off its buzz research section to create a new Group company named Gala Buzz Inc. The company's role was to offer data mining and information analysis services for corporate clients through its e-mining and buzz reports.
-The company was sold to Hottolink Inc. in May 2012.
+In December 2007, another subsidiary was created after Gala Inc. split off its buzz research section to create a new Group company named Gala Buzz Inc. The company offered data mining and information analysis services for corporate clients through its e-mining and buzz reports.
+Gala Buzz Inc. was sold to Hottolink Inc. in May 2012.

-In May 2011, Gala Inc. announced it will enter the smartphone market.
-The company will launch a smartphone social game platform and the development of games for said platform.
-Gala Pocket Inc. was established to operate the gPumpkin platform and Gala Lab Corp. and 3rd party developers will develop the games.
-Gala Inc. also expanded in 2011 by opening a branch office in Seoul, South Korea that has been tasked with handling the technical issues across all of GALA Group.
+In May 2011, Gala Inc. announced it would enter the smartphone market.
+The company planned to launch a smartphone social game platform and the development of games for said platform.
+Gala Pocket Inc. was established to operate the gPumpkin platform and Gala Lab Corp. and third-party developers would develop the games.
+Gala Inc. also expanded in 2011 by opening a branch office in Seoul, South Korea that was tasked with handling the technical issues across all of GALA Group.
 In May 2012, that branch was transferred to Gala Lab also located in Seoul.